JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_01.md

 Joseph does not hesitate for a moment, for he knows that he himself is a sinner and often feels so unworthy that God cannot be like him.

-“No, Jesus, God is better than a father.
+“No, Jesus, God is better than a father.”

 The boy is silent and then laughs.

-José looks at him and wonders what will come next...
+Joseph looks at him and wonders what will come next...

 “Dad, God can't be any nicer than you.”

 He says it without joking, with the seriousness that sometimes appears in his deep, smiling eyes and in them he sees admiration, gratitude, trust, love...
-José feels a lump in his throat and his eyes fill with tears.
+Joseph feels a lump in his throat and his eyes fill with tears.
 He turns quickly, because he doesn't want his son to see him like this.

 And now, at night, while his son sleeps, he remembers that scene.
 He feels the surprise again, the shudder to realize that when this child talks to him about God, everything seems different and even he feels better.
 Then exhaustion overcomes him and he sobs silently for everything he doesn't understand, for everything that has fallen by the wayside and for everything he intuits.
 Once the children are in bed, María approaches him, sits next to him, caresses his wet cheeks and, silently, hugs her husband and also looks at her sleepy eldest son.